 As one muscle crosses a joint another muscle takes up the effort.
 A bit like a relay event.
 By isolating muscles or entire groups of muscle during a workout we may effectively be creating an imbalance of function within the motor units.

 This is the trouble with what’s known in the industry as ‘mirror fitness’.

-Guy’s, some of you are really, really guilty of this!
-Getting settled on a bench ready for 5 giant sets of pressing, often with too much weight.
+Guy’s, some of you are guilty of this!
+Settling down on a bench for 5 giant sets of pressing, often with too much weight.
 Bicep curls appear to be coming from the ankles as too much weight is being loaded onto the arms causing the He-Man to rock (or cheat).
 Or else its Chest day, Back day, Chest day, Back day…